eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 8 - Transformer Models.md

 # Encoders
 ---

-* For SGNS, we used one target word and one context word to predict their similarity
+* For Skip-Grams With Negative Sampling, we used one target word and one context word to predict their similarity
 	* Model does not see more than two words, does not know context
 		* bad for homographs/ homonyms)
 		* Can't distinguish between left and right contexts, and between close and far contexts